 Bemidji (BJI) is the closest commercial airport serving north central Minnesota and is served by Delta's (formerly Northwest) regional carrier, with several daily flights.
 Rental cars are available but be sure to book in advance.
 Take Hwy.
 2 east from Bemidji through Bena and turn north (left) on County Hwy.
 9, which intersects with Hwy 46 at Gosh Dam Place.
 Continue north on Hwy 46 and follow above instructions from Cutfoot Sioux on.
 Note that Hwy 9 is a beautiful wilderness drive that crosses the Mississippi River where it exits from Lake Winnibigoshish (Winnie).

 Spring and summer weather here is extremely variable.
 We have had fishing openers in mid-May when parkas and snow boots were necessary and we've also had kids swimming and playing in shorts.
 Even when it's warm in the summer, lake winds can be chilly.
 We recommend bringing a windbreaker and sweatshirt even in midsummer.
 Mosquitoes are usually plentiful, especially around sunset, and you may want a long sleeve shirt and jeans to reduce bites.
-We do get hot, humid days but they're rare and seldom last.
+We do get hot, humid days but they're still rare and seldom last.

 According to the USDA's Marcell station, average temperatures from June through August are 60-66 degrees.
 December through February average is 12 to -2 degrees.
 Needless to say, air conditioning isn't usually needed when you're up north!